ExpediaDotCom/EchoX3/README.md

 The configuration parameters MaintenancePeriodNumber and MaintenancePeriodUnits are used to configure on a per named cache basis how often this method is called.

-##Boolean canDelete()
+###Boolean canDelete()
-This method is called after every operation which can modify the object (doMaintenance and writeOnly).
-Trellis is asking the object is it can be deleted.
+This method is called after every operation which can modify the object (doMaintenance and writeOnly). **EchoX3** is asking the object is it can be deleted.
 For SmartCache, the answer is yes when all elements of the data list are null.

 For SmartCache, there are two ways of implementing this method
 * Walk the list until a non-null is found (return false) or the end of list is found (return true)
 * Keep a count of non-null elements and return count == 0

 ##Client wrapper implements ISimpleCacheClient
-The client wrapper acts as a simplification agent between the clients of the EchoX3 application and the EchoX3 system.
+The client wrapper acts as a simplification agent between the clients of the **EchoX3** application and the **EchoX3** system.
 To its clients, the wrapper exposes a simple interface in clients “units”.
 For example, the SmartCache exposes a plain cache interface.
 The implementation details are hidden from the clients.
-The wrapper takes in requests and translates them into Trellis calls, either to the SimpleCache or to the ObjectCache, as is appropriate.
+The wrapper takes in requests and translates them into **EchoX3** calls, either to the SimpleCache or to the ObjectCache, as is appropriate.
 In a more advanced scenario, a wrapper’s single entry point could require multiple calls to perform its task before returning to the caller.

 ![Figure 9](https://cloud.githubusercontent.com/assets/7895210/8338057/4c06ccfe-1a63-11e5-8ecc-8ed4cd153b45.jpg)
 <p><b>Figure 9 Client wrapper interfaces</b></p>

-For SmartCache, the obvious and simplest approach is to expose the same API as is used for the Trellis SimpleCache: ISimpleCacheClient:
+For SmartCache, the obvious and simplest approach is to expose the same API as is used for the **EchoX3** SimpleCache: ISimpleCacheClient:

 		class SmartCacheClient implements ITrellisSimpleCacheClient